The Department of Health and Aged Care (the ‘Department’) is responsible for My Aged Care on behalf of the Australian Government.

 How can you access and correct your personal information?

-We may be unable to give you a copy of your personal information if:
+The Department may be unable to give you a copy of your personal information if:

 - it was provided anonymously;